Aadit1004/Aadit1004/README.md

 - Math 302 (Introduction to Probability)

 # Current Projects🛠️
+- ### InsightUBC (January 2024 - )
+  - Currently working on a full stack project, along with [Bryan Hui](https://github.com/Sudo-BryanH), which focuses on creating an efficient backend for managing and querying historical data about UBC sections and rooms, followed by developing a user-friendly frontend for interactive queries.
+Using TypeScript, Node.JS, and Mocha/Chai for testing.
+- ### Air Incidents Pattern Analysis (January 2024 - )
+  - Pattern analysis on NTSB aviation incidents data from 1982 to 2024 using machine learning unsupervised learning models using clustering algorithms.
+Using Python and scikit-learn.
 - ### After Hours (December 2023 - )
   - Currently working on a new first person horror walking simulator in Unreal Engine 5.
 My main goal is to learn UE5 blueprinting and focusing on user interaction, collisons and triggers, and core game mechanics.
-- ### InsightUBC (January 2024 - )
-  - Currently working on a full stack project, along with [Bryan Hui](https://github.com/Sudo-BryanH), which focuses on creating an efficient backend for managing and querying historical data about UBC sections and rooms, followed by developing a user-friendly frontend for interactive queries.
-Using TypeScript, Node.JS, and Mocha/Chai for testing.
-- ### Predictive Model for Air Accident Risk (January 2024 - )
-  - Currently working on a supervised learning model that predicts the likelihood of an air accident based on input features based on the NTSB aviation accident data from 1982 to 2024.
 # Completed Solo-Development Game Projects🎮
 - ### Silent Stalker of Level 0 (July 2023 - August 2023) - [Itch.io Game Page](https://skyl1ne0.itch.io/silent-stalker-of-level-0)
 - ### Void Rocks (August 2023) - [Itch.io Game Page](https://skyl1ne0.itch.io/void-rocks) - [Source Code](https://github.com/Aadit1004/Void-Rocks)